sudosoc/SHF/SECURITY.md

-# Security Policy - SHF (SudoSoc Hybrid Framework)
+# Security Policy - SHF (sudosoc Hybrid Framework)

 SHF is a cybersecurity framework intended **ONLY** for: